ural2205/bezopas/README.md

 SCAN is a Python script that analyzes the security of a given website by inspecting its HTTP headers and DNS records.
-The script generates a security report with recommendations for addressing potential vulnerabilities.
+The script generates a security report with recommendations for addressing potential vulnerabilities

 ## Test Cases